Best Hotels in Paris: From Palace Hotels to Saint-Germain Boutiques (2026)

 Price: €200–500/night | Location: 29–31 Rue de Poitou, Le Marais

-The Petit Moulin is the most visually extraordinary boutique in the Marais — Christian Lacroix designed all 17 rooms, each completely different, with the fashion designer’s signature maximalism applied to a 17th-century building (reportedly the oldest bakery in Paris).
+The Petit Moulin is the most visually striking boutique in the Marais — Christian Lacroix designed all 17 rooms, each completely different, with the fashion designer’s signature maximalism applied to a 17th-century building (reportedly the oldest bakery in Paris).
 No room resembles another; the cumulative effect is extraordinary.

 FAQ